chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 git stash pop
 ```

-And, you're back to your previous branch will all your changes intact just as you left them.
+And, you're back to your previous branch with all your changes intact just as you left them.
 From here you continue working on the temporary branch as if nothing happened.
 And, don't forget to `fetch` and `merge` to keep main updated if changes were merged into main while you were away.

 This is a great tool to use to help you adhere to the principle of "Only make changes related to the current branch."
 Often times you will get stuck on a branch and it would be more productive to make progress on a different branch before returning to it at a later time.